Ultimate Furlough (and JSS) FAQs – Updated 13 January 2021

 If employees are shielding pursuant to public health guidance, or are living with someone who is shielding, they are able to be furloughed if they are unable to work from home and you would otherwise have to make them redundant.

 Staff on unpaid leave since 1 March 2020 can be furloughed, once they return from their period of unpaid leave.
-If staff are unable to work due to caring responsibilities (e.g. childcare) they are eligible for furlough even if their job is not otherwise redundant.
+If staff are unable to work due to caring responsibilities resulting from coronavirus (e.g. childcare facilities closing) they are eligible for furlough even if their job is not otherwise redundant.

 For staff on maternity leave, adoption leave, shared parental leave or paternity leave the usual rules for statutory payments apply.
 If your staff return from these types of leave and you wish to furlough them, the updated government guidance confirms that their furlough pay should be “calculated against their salary, before tax, not the pay they received whilst on statutory leave.”
 It has now been made clear that such individuals returning from statutory leave can be furloughed even if they had not been furloughed for the three week period prior to the end of June.